DevTeam/Pure.DI/README.md

 ### Let's glue all together

-Just add a package reference for a source generator [Pure.DI](https://www.nuget.org/packages/Pure.DI) and another one to the API [Pure.DI.Contracts](https://www.nuget.org/packages/Pure.DI.Contracts) to mak possible configure DI.
+Just add a package reference for a source generator [Pure.DI](https://www.nuget.org/packages/Pure.DI) and another one for API [Pure.DI.Contracts](https://www.nuget.org/packages/Pure.DI.Contracts).
 Using NuGet packages allows you to optimize your application to include only the necessary dependencies.

 - Package Manager